 69 Pages Posted: 9 Mar 2020 Last revised: 4 Mar 2021

 Date Written: February 14, 2020

-This paper explores the effects of online customer ratings on debt capacity.
+This paper explores the effects of online customer ratings on financial policy.
 Using a large sample of Parisian restaurants, we find a positive and economically significant relation between customer ratings and bank debt.
-We use the locally exogenous variation in customer ratings resulting from the rounding of scores in regression discontinuity tests to establish causality.
-Customer ratings have more impact on debt capacity when information asymmetry is higher.
+We use the locally exogenous variations in customer ratings resulting from the rounding of scores in regression discontinuity tests to establish causality.
+Customer ratings have more impact on debt when information asymmetry is higher.
 They affect financial policy through a reduction in cash flow risk and greater resilience to demand shocks.
-Restaurants with good ratings use their extra debt capacity to invest in tangible assets.
+Restaurants with good ratings use their extra debt to invest in tangible assets.

 Keywords: online reputation, customer ratings, corporate debt, corporate investment